AmbientRun/Ambient/README.md

 [![MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/TiltOrg/Tilt#license)
 [![Discord](https://img.shields.io/discord/894505972289134632)](https://discord.gg/gYSM4tHZ)

-Tilt is a WebAssembly runtime for high-performance online games and 3d applications.
+Tilt is a WebAssembly runtime for building high-performance online games and 3d applications.

 Features:
 - **Seamless networking**: Tilt is both your server and client.
 You just need to build your server and/or client side logic, the runtime handles synchronization of data for you.